omeka/classic-enduser/docs/Plugins/TextAnalysis.md

 1. *Corpus*: Select a corpus (generated with the Ngram plugin) to analyze from a dropdown menu of your Omeka site's existing corpora.
 Note that corpora cannot be analyzed until they have been validated.
 2. *Features*: Using checkboxes, select which sorts of analysis you want to run on the corpus.
 For NLU you can select Entities, Keywords, Categories and Concepts.
 MALLET has a single checkbox.
 3. *Item Cost Only?* Check this box to get an estimated cost of running NLU features on the selected corpus.
 4. *Stopwords* (MALLET): If you want to add stopwords for MALLET, enter whitespaced-separated words in this text box.
-The [list of default stopwords for MALLET](https://github.com/mimno/Mallet/blob/master/stoplists/en.txt) includes most common English-language stopwords.
+The [list of default stopwords for MALLET](https://github.com/mimno/Mallet/blob/master/stoplists/en.txt){target=_blank} includes most common English-language stopwords.
 Note that carriage returns will count as whitespace in this field, should you need to copy and paste a list of stopwords.

 Once you have configured these settings, click the green *Analyze Corpus* button.

 Once you have clicked the button, you will return to the main page for the Text Analysis plugin tab.
 The page will display the message "Analyzing the corpus.
 This may take some time.
 Feel free to navigate away from this page and close your browser.
 Refresh this page to see if the process is complete."
-Corpora which are being processed will show up in the table of corpora with the Process status "In Progress"
+Corpora which are being processed will show up in the table of corpora with the Process status "In Progress".

 ![Text analysis plugin tab with a red arrow pointing to the message In Progress for the corpus 'Short Stories no year'](../doc_files/plugin_images/ta_inprogress.png)